fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Ibrahim was born in the ancient city of Ur of the Chaldees in the Ancient Mesopotamia (present-day Iraq).
 The ziggurat of Ur stand in the desert till this day.
 Ibrahim traditionally believed to have lived some time in the 2nd millennium BC.

 In Jewish and Islamic traditions a confrontation between Nimrod and Abraham is said to have taken place.

+Archaeologist and biblical scholar William F. Albright maintained (c.
+1961) that the narratives of Abraham and Jacob could be dated to about the 19th century BCE.

 There is no agreed opinion on how many generations passed from Adam till Nuh, from Nuh till Ibrahim.
 The Jewish sources claim that the humanity lived only 6000 years but Muslims don't have this fixed timeline, we can extrapolate.
 There is scientific evidence that Homo-Sapiens existed for several hundred thousand years, and there is no contradiction to the Quran because there is no certain timeline given in The Book.
 Also, the prophet Muhammad ﷺ    said that the distance between me and Al Kiyamah is like distance between my two fingers.